 Ability to work independently and as part of a team while being collaborative in resolving problems

-Demonstrated excellent customer services skills on the phone, via email, and in person
+Excellent customer service skills, both on the phone and in person

 Ability to use tact and diplomacy to maintain effective working relationships

 Bachelor's degree with coursework in science Project management experience, Project management training, or experience using project management software (eg, MS Project)

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or [email protected]